ArbitrCameron/caldera-install/README.md

 # Inferno-Builder

 This is a bash script to install a copy of the Caldera ([https://github.com/mitre/caldera](https://github.com/mitre/caldera)) server locally on Kali Linux.
-This is the first public Bash script I’ve developed, created to support my current role’s use of Caldera.
 While the official Caldera installation instructions on GitHub are minimal, they often require additional workarounds and troubleshooting.
 This script was designed to streamline the setup process and reduce the complexity involved.

 ## Prerequisites: